RBPinheiro13/color_transfer/validations/Compare_Distance_Total/README.md

-# Comparison of Distance using different Methods
+# Comparison of distance using different methods

 ### Overview
 Compare different methods of color matching between the source and target images, both using histogram distance and mean color: